minusnine/ericgar.com/content/post/boulder-2016-trip-report.md

 **[Avery Brewing](https://www.averybrewing.com/)**: This is my second visit in two trips to this brewery and I really like it.
 The beer is phenomenal, the food is good, and the outdoor patio is host to so many cute dogs.
-The Chai High, the Tweak, and the Dyanisian Series at the time were my favorite.
+The Chai High, the Tweak, and the Dionisian Series at the time were my favorite.
 Get anything aligned with your beer interest that is a “Tap Room Rarity” and stay for a while.